Why Diamond Core Drills Overheat — and How to Control Heat in Every Application

 GaAs and InP Semiconductor Wafers

 Compound semiconductor wafers cleave.
 Any vibration, pressure spike, or thermal event produces crystallographic fracture.
 Electroplated tools with fine grit are required.
 Cycle force must be minimized to the threshold of penetration.
-These materials cannot tolerate the feed pressures that are routine on ceramics or stone.
+For full tooling guidance for this sector, see UKAM’s semiconductor industry solutions.

 Specific failure mode: Cleavage fracture propagating from the hole entry along crystallographic planes.
 This is not a heat failure in the traditional sense but a mechanical-thermal combined failure driven by any parameter exceedance.